trentlarson/endorser-ch/sql/README.md

 CREATE INDEX jwt_entityId ON jwt(handleId);
 CREATE INDEX jwt_claimHash on jwt (claimCanonHashBase64);

-CREATE TABLE network (
+-- track all the visibility, where each subject can see each object CREATE TABLE network (
     subject VARCHAR(100), -- DID of the entity who can see/reach the object object VARCHAR(100), -- DID of the entity who can be seen/reached by the subject